Azure/service-fabric-mesh-preview/docs/conceptual-docs/service-fabric-mesh-setup-developer-environment-sdk.md

 Docker **must** be running before you can build a cluster.
 Test that Docker is running by opening a terminal window and running `docker ps` to see if an error occurs.
 If the response does not indicate an error, Docker is running and you're ready to build a cluster.

 After you install the runtime, SDKs and Visual Studio tools, create a development cluster.

-Open a **new**, **elevated**, PowerShell window and run the following PowerShell commands:
+1. Close your PowerShell window
+2. Open  new, elevated  PowerShell window.
+This step is necessary, just this once, for PowerShell to load the Service Fabric modules you just installed.
+3. Run the following PowerShell commands to create a development cluster:

 ```powershell
 .
 "C:\Program Files\Microsoft SDKs\Service Fabric\ClusterSetup\DevClusterSetup.ps1" -CreateOneNodeCluster -UseMachineName
 ```

-> [!NOTE]
-> If you see 'Unable to load DLL 'FabricCommon.dll', open a newPowerShell window so that the modules from the runtime installer will load, and try again.

 You're now ready to create Service Fabric Mesh applications!